- Rail Trail

 Access points

-- Erica: Park at the Erica Recreation Reserve which has play equipment and shelter.
-There is limited parking at the trailhead
+- Erica: Park at the Erica Recreation Reserve, which has play equipment, amenities and shelter.
+There is limited parking at the trailhead in Mill Park

 - Knotts Siding: Near the junction of Tyers-Walhalla Rd (C481) and Walhalla Rd (C461)

-- Thomson: Improved car parking opposite the restored railway station.
-Follow the service road between the station and river.
-The track at the back of the railyard climbs steeply to the old railway formation
+- Thomson: Improved car parking across the road from the railway station.
+To reach the rail trail, follow the service road between the station and river to an interpretive sign.
+A track at the back of the railyard climbs steeply to the old railway formation

 Section Guides

-- From Erica Recreation Reserve, follow Station St past the caravan park onto Henty St to Mill Park, where the trail begins from a small carpark
+- From Erica Recreation Reserve, follow Station St past the holiday park and onto Henty St to Mill Park, where the trail begins from a small carpark

 - Cross a low-level embankment over Jacobs Creek, where there once was a huge trestle bridge, and proceed to a cutting surrounded by mountain ash